ibm-cloud-docs/speech-to-text/faq-pricing.md

 The {{site.data.keyword.speechtotextfull}} service is available at three pricing plans: Lite, Plus, and Premium.
 The following FAQs provide an overview of the pricing plans.
 For more information, see the {{site.data.keyword.speechtotextshort}} service in the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/speech-to-text){: external} or read the blog [IBM Watson Speech to Text: Cloud Pricing Updates](https://medium.com/@kventurato/ibm-watson-speech-to-text-cloud-pricing-updates-df1adebd4b8c){: external}.

-The Standard plan is no longer available for purchase by new users.
-The Standard plan continues to be available to existing users of the plan indefinitely.
-For more information, see [Can I continue to use the {{site.data.keyword.speechtotextshort}} Standard plan?](#faq-pricing-standard) For new users, read about our new Plus and Premium plans below.
+The Standard plan is no longer available for purchase by users.
+The Standard plan continues to be available to its existing users indefinitely.
+For more information, see [Can I continue to use the {{site.data.keyword.speechtotextshort}} Standard plan?](#faq-pricing-standard) For new users, read about the new Plus and Premium plans below.
 {: note}

 ## What is the price for using the {{site.data.keyword.speechtotextshort}} Lite plan?
 {: #faq-pricing-lite}
 {: faq}

 The Lite plan lets you get started with 500 minutes per month of speech recognition at no cost.
-You can use both broadband and narrowband models for speech recognition.
+You can use any available model for speech recognition.
 The Lite plan does not provide access to customization.
-To gain access to customization capabilities, you must upgrade to a paid plan, such as the Plus plan.
-Services that are created with the Lite plan are deleted after 30 days of inactivity.
+You must use a paid plan to use customization.

 The Lite plan is intended for any user who wants to try out the service before committing to a purchase.
 For more information, see the {{site.data.keyword.speechtotextshort}} service in the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/speech-to-text){: external}.
+Services that are created with the Lite plan are deleted after 30 days of inactivity.

 ## What is the price for using the {{site.data.keyword.speechtotextshort}} Plus plan?
 {: #faq-pricing-plus}